 - Why do we include soy lecithin in some of our products?

 We value transparency at Happy Way and want to ensure we provide you with all the information available—so you know exactly what you’re putting into your body and what’s in some of your favourite Happy Way products!

 WHAT IS SOY LECITHIN?

-It is likely that you are already consuming soy lecithin and perhaps not even aware, as it is often found in protein powders and many other products, including:-
+It is likely that you are already consuming soy lecithin or using products that contain it as an ingredient.
+It’s often found in protein powders and many other products, including:-

 - dairy products

 - infant formulas

 - skincare products